Hormone replacement therapy (HRT)

 Vaginal oestrogens

-Can all women take hormone replacement therapy (HRT)?
+Who can take hormone replacement therapy (HRT)

-- endometrial (womb) cancer or breast cancer
+- womb (endometrial) cancer or breast cancer

 - a history of blood clots